Written By Bobby Joe Seales

 Oak Mountain State Park is the largest state park in Alabama.
 It is located in Pelham, on the southernmost part of the Appalachian Mountain chain.

-One of the largest attractions in Shelby County, dedicated Tuesday, November 30, 1999, is The American Village, located on Highway 119 just north of Montevallo.
+One of the most famous attractions in Shelby County, dedicated Tuesday, November 30, 1999, is The American Village, located on Highway 119 just north of Montevallo.
 It is Alabama's nationally-pioneering citizenship education center and historical park where visitors learn about the foundations of our Nation and the application of good citizenship in everyday life.

 Ya'll come back!